ruhee98/Spotify-ETL-Project/README.md

 # Spotify-ETL
-This is a project to use Spotify API to retrieve user data and perform ETL and load it into a database for further analysis.
+This is a project to use Spotify API to automate the process of retrieving user data and performing ETL using Airflow.